FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/articles/3_features/35_contract/contract_name_service.md

 The original FISCO BCOS call smart contract process is:

 1. Preparation of contracts；
-2. Compile the contract to get the contract interface abi description.；
+2. Compile the contract to get the contract interface abi description；
-3. Deploy the contract to get the contract address.；
+3. Deploy the contract to get the contract address；
-4. Encapsulate the abi and address of the contract and call the contract through the SDK.。
+4. Encapsulate the abi and address of the contract and call the contract through the SDK。

-As can be seen from the above contract call process, the business party must obtain the contract abi and the contract address before calling the contract, which is a common method for calling contracts in the industry.。
+As can be seen from the above contract call process, the business party must obtain the contract abi and the contract address before calling the contract, which is a common method for calling contracts in the industry。

 However, through follow-up user research, we have collected the following suggestions from the business side:

-1. For longer contract abi strings, a location needs to be provided for storage instead of the business party's own storage.；
+1. For longer contract abi strings, a location needs to be provided for storage instead of the business party's own storage；
-2. For a 20-byte contract address magic number, its loss will result in inaccessibility of the contract, reducing the cost of memory for the business side.；
+2. For a 20-byte contract address magic number, its loss will result in inaccessibility of the contract, reducing the cost of memory for the business side；
-3. After the contract is redeployed, the relevant multiple businesses can quickly and imperceptibly update the contract address.；
+3. After the contract is redeployed, the relevant multiple businesses can quickly and imperceptibly update the contract address；
 4. Easy version management of contracts。

-In order to provide a better experience for business parties to invoke smart contracts, FISCO BCOS proposes a CNS contract naming service solution.。
+In order to provide a better experience for business parties to invoke smart contracts, FISCO BCOS proposes a CNS contract naming service solution。

 ## How the CNS is implemented？

-CNS provides a record of the mapping between the contract name and the contract address on the chain and the corresponding query function, which facilitates the business party to call the contract on the chain by memorizing the simple contract name.。In order to facilitate the business party to call the contract, the SDK encapsulates the CNS way to call the contract interface, the interface internal implementation of the contract address to find, the business party is not aware of this.。
+CNS provides a record of the mapping between the contract name and the contract address on the chain and the corresponding query function, which facilitates the business party to call the contract on the chain by memorizing the simple contract name。In order to facilitate the business party to call the contract, the SDK encapsulates the CNS way to call the contract interface, the interface internal implementation of the contract address to find, the business party is not aware of this。

 ### Information record

-CNS records include: contract name, contract version, contract address, and contract abi。where contract abi refers to the interface description of the contract, describing the contract field name, field type, method name, parameter name, parameter type, method return value type。The above CNS information is stored as a system table, and the nodes in the ledger are consistent, but each ledger is independent.。The CNS table is defined as follows:
+CNS records include: contract name, contract version, contract address, and contract abi。where contract abi refers to the interface description of the contract, describing the contract field name, field type, method name, parameter name, parameter type, method return value type。The above CNS information is stored as a system table, and the nodes in the ledger are consistent, but each ledger is independent。The CNS table is defined as follows:

 ![](../../../../images/articles/contract_name_service/IMG_5496.PNG)

 ### Interface Description

-The interface between the SDK and the blockchain node is provided in the form of a contract.。The CNS contract is logically implemented as a precompiled contract, declaring the following interfaces.
+The interface between the SDK and the blockchain node is provided in the form of a contract。The CNS contract is logically implemented as a precompiled contract, declaring the following interfaces

 ```
 pragma solidity ^0.4.2;